 African Golden Cat Key Facts

-* Endemic to Africa * Fur lies forward on head & neck
+* Fur lies forward on head & neck

-African Golden Cat Information
+African Golden Cat Facts

 The Golden Cat gets the name from its reddish coat.
 The full common name is the African Golden Cat which distinguishes it from the similar Asian Golden Cat.

 The solitary African Golden Cat feeds mainly on rodents and birds, and is active at dawn and dusk (crepuscular) and at night (nocturnal).